-13 Submitting a responsive brief allows any interested party to be identified as a "respondent" in the detachment proceeding.
-Being a respondent results in a higher level of notice about action on the proposed detachment and provides certain procedural rights (e.g. to speak at length and to present witnesses) at the LBC public hearing.
+&lt;sup>12 Submitting a responsive brief allows any interested party to be identified as a "respondent" in the merger or consolidation proceeding.
+Being a respondent results in a higher level of notice about action on the proposed merger or consolidation and provides certain procedural rights (e.g. to speak at length and to present witnesses) at the LBC public hearing.

-- at least 10 percent of the resident registered voters of a city, borough, or regional educational attendance area;
+- at least 10 percent of the resident registered voters of a city, borough, or regional educational attendance area, if the petition uses the legislative review method;

-- at least 25 percent of the resident registered voters of the area proposed for detachment (area);
+- the voters of each municipality.
+The number of signatures required must be at least 25 percent of the number of votes cast in each municipality's last regular election, if the petition uses the local action method;

 - the legislature;

-- the department's commissioner; or
+- the DCCED commissioner; or

 - a person designated by the LBC.